-Well not necessarily.
+Not necessarily.
 You have some decisions to make about how much of your idea you want them to build in the first release.

-Many new entrepreneurs come to Band of Coders with an “If you build it, he will come” mindset.
+Many new entrepreneurs come to Band of Coders with an “If you build it, they will come” mindset.
 They have spent so long refining the idea in their head that they feel ready for someone to build a 100% representation.